antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/SEI2HR-Econ-model-with-quarantine-and-supplies-scenarios.md

 ### Variation of medical supplies delivery period

-Here are calculate the solutions for a certain combination of capacities and rates:
+Here we calculate the solutions for a certain combination of capacities and rates:

 ```mathematica
 AbsoluteTiming[